lbain/lucybain/source/blog/2015/01-02-code-test-retro.md

 **Tip:** Don’t work with new technologies / libraries / languages for your coding test.
 Focus on what you're already good at and do that thing well.

 I got all my interaction working as expected and then got moving on the styling.
 I grabbed a generated colour pallet from [coolors.co](http://coolors.co/) and set up some base styles.
 It wasn’t anything fancy, it was kinda mobile friendly, but only in the roughest sense, and things looked sorta ok.
 But it worked, and it no longer looked like simple HTML.
-This was a success, I'm pleased with the amount of time I spent on styling.
+This was a success, I’m pleased with the amount of time I spent on styling.

 **Tip:** Styling matters.
 It’s the first thing your users (read graders) will see.
 Don’t just gloss over it because it’s not your main love.
 That said, your users will know that you only had a set amount of time to work on something.
 This does not need to be pixel perfect.
 Make it nice, but don’t waste your time.